anadaf/Timeseries/README.md

 # Timeseries Analysis tool in R

-This file uses numerous approches like
+This file uses numerous approches such as
 ```
 - ETS;
 - ARIMA;